JinDouang/movieApp/README.md

 npm run build --report

 # build and start for application using iOS
-./script.sh (make sure your iphone device is plugged into your MacOS)
+./scriptiOS.sh (make sure your iphone device is plugged into your MacOS)

 Also verify the config.xml (same bundle identifier for the ID and on workspace Xcode's ID) So your device can work perfectly!

+# build and start for application using Android
+./scriptAndroid.sh (make sure your android device is plugged into your computer)

 ```